Serjeant at Arms of the House of Commons: Duties

 In rare cases, the Serjeant at Arms may be called upon to enforce the warrants of the Speaker in summoning a witness to testify before a select committee of the house.
 While serving the warrant and encouraging a witness to attend parliament "the Serjeant or his appointee may call on the full assistance of the civil authorities, including the police."
 In January 1992, the Serjeant at Arms was employed to summon Ian and Kevin Maxwell, the sons of the disgraced business tycoon Robert Maxwell, to attend an inquiry held by the Social Security Select Committee into the operation of the Mirror Group Pension fund.
 In 2011, Rupert and James Murdoch were served with a summons by the Assistant Serjeant at Arms, to appear before the Select Committee for Culture, Media and Sport in connection with the phone hacking scandal (having initially indicated that they would not be available); they subsequently attended the hearing.
 In November 2018, the Serjeant at Arms was called upon to escort an American businessman, who was staying in London, to the Houses of Parliament because he had documents pertaining to the Facebook–Cambridge Analytica data scandal.
 After being told he could face arrest, fines and imprisonment for failing to comply with a parliamentary order to hand over the documents, the man eventually complied with the request.

 The Serjeant at Arms sits on various committees and is involved in the planning of special events.
 At the start of each sitting day he attends a conference with the Speaker, deputy speakers and senior Clerks to discuss the order of proceedings for the day and any other relevant matters.

 Dress

+A deputy serjeant at arms (right) on duty in the Commons chamber during a debate.

 When on duty, attending the Speaker and in the chamber, the Serjeant at Arms wears court dress and carries a sword, as do his deputies.
 On state occasions (such as the State Opening of Parliament) they wear, in addition, a lace frill and ruffles (at the collar and cuffs) and (in the case of the Serjeant) a distinctive collar of esses.
 The Serjeant (or his deputy) is by tradition the only person allowed to be armed (with sword or mace) within the chamber of the House of Commons.